Habitually I don’t re-run reviews. However, we have some special circumstances right here.

 I Seen You Crawling strikes me as another harrowing vision of the life of an addict on the streets.
 Again this one is interspersed with classic Blood for Blood lines.
 I can’t help but feel these self-referencing moments carry a whole other type of weight of meaning.
 Rather than dripping with nihilistic venom, they seem to be soaked with regret.
 This feeds into the second cover on the EP, a much harder version of The Times We Had which originally appeared on the Sinners & Saints album, The Sky is Falling, which was released by Bridge Nine in 2001.
 That band also features my main man (and Rob’s brother) Mark Lind of the Ducky Boys and Warning Shots and many others.
 Anyway, go check that album out.
 It’s one of my all time favourites and gets played ALL THE FUCKING TIME.
 I still maintain it’s the album Guns n’ Roses weren’t good enough to write, and Mike Ness was too self obsessed to envision…

 Bye Bye is the penultimate cut and is a somewhat unexpected classic rock feeling ballad, with intricately picked and strummed guitar.
-It’s steeped in darkness seems to me to be somekind of achingly beautiful OD ballad; reflecting on the bleakness of life and the sweet relief and release granted by death.
-The EP closes out with The Last Gasp of a wasted Youth and a wasted Life.
+It’s steeped in darkness, and seems to me to be somekind of achingly beautiful OD ballad; reflecting on the bleakness of life and the sweet relief and release granted by death.
+The EP closes out with The Last Gasp of a wasted Youth and a Wasted Life.
 It’s hard as fucking nails, and there’s something uplifting and cathartic about it.
 It’s a typical Blood for Blood style “fuck you” song, yet seemingly delivered with a ray of hope, or at least a “going down swinging” mentality.
 Again with the self-referencing, here… I feel like this is hammering of the final nails into the Blood for Blood coffin.
 And I will also tell you this: it’s the song from the record that will have people scrambling over each other to grab the fucking mic.
 What a number to end on!
 Hells yeah!

-This my friends, brothers and sisters, one and all, is without a doubt the EP of the year for me for 2019.
+This my friends, brothers and sisters, one and all, is without a doubt the LP of the year for me for 2019.
 I can’t see anyone topping this.
 It’s a Tony of Nurgle rating of 10/10 for this motherfucker.

 Go play it now on the player below and tell me I’m wrong: